-Are you done having brittle, dried out and damaged hair after swimming?
-Here are the best shampoos for swimmers to get chlorine out of their hair.
+Are you done having brittle, dried out, and damaged hair after swimming?
+Here are the best shampoos for swimmers to get the chlorine out of their hair.
 Let’s go!

 But then you got that whole pesky chlorine in the hair thing that leaves your hairdo dried out, in tatters, and smelly.

 Chlorine is a sanitizer that can damage hair with repeated and extended exposure.
 The smell isn’t for everybody, either.

 But damaged and chlorine-infused hair can be easily solved with a swimmer’s shampoo.